 Florida also operates under a system of comparative negligence, meaning that more than one party can be found liable following an auto accident and that the amount that you can claim in a personal injury lawsuit will depend on your individual share of the blame.
 Because of this, insurance companies will often try to shift part of the blame onto you in order to reduce the amount they have to payout.

 Because of the complexity of Florida’s personal injury laws, we recommend that you seek legal representation as soon as possible following a bobtail truck accident.
 Contact The Law Place today to arrange a free case consultation with one of our truck accident lawyers.
 Your assigned attorney will provide you with free, no-obligation advice regarding your case and help you decide if it might be worth filing a personal injury lawsuit against, for example, the truck driver or the truck company.
-Following this consultation, if you decide to contract our legal services, then you will be assigned a specialized attorney who will guide you through the entire process.
+Following this consultation, if you decide to contract our legal services, then you will be assigned an experienced truck accident attorney who will be dedicated to your case.

 Our firm works on a no-win, no-fee system, meaning that you will only be charged legal fees if your lawsuit is successful, in which case the fees will be deducted from your final settlement.